canjs/canjs/list/doc/prototype.attr.md

 - _ev_ The event object.
 - _length_ The current length of the list.
  If events were batched when the _length_ event was triggered, _length_ will have the length of the list when `stopBatch` was called.
-Because of this, you may recieve multiple _length_ events with the same _length_ parameter.
+Because of this, you may receive multiple _length_ events with the same _length_ parameter.

 Here is a concrete tour through the _length_ event handler's arguments: